alicegoldfuss/oncall-handbook/pager_setup.md

 #### Notify on Assignment

 This is a sample notification policy to alert me when an incident is assigned to me.
 It's intention is to be "helpfully persistent".
+This is catered to my order-of-notification preference, as well as my "dexterity issues" during the wee hours.
 Feel free to tweak as desired.

 | Timeframe   | Method |
 | ----------- | ------ |